sorcerykid/auth_rx/README.txt

   - moved command-line scripts to separate directory
   - included script to rollback database via journal
   - included script to extract debug log into journal

+Version 2.5b (17-Jul-2018)
+  - implemented function parsing algorithm for rulesets
+  - simplified operand matching logic in rulesets
+  - improved transcoding of literals in rulesets
+  - added some basic functions for use by rulesets
+  - fixed validation of dataset names in rulesets

 Installation
 ----------------------